VeranoSA/taxi-trips/readme.md

 # Please

 * Do your own work - we will see if you are copying code.
-* Ask mentors if you need clarification - email them `mentors@projectcodex.co`.
+* Ask mentors if you need clarification - email them ``.
 * Enjoy it!